Socialist Workers Party (UK): Incidents and Central Committee resignations

-In January 2009, John Rees, Lindsey German and Chris Nineham resigned from the Central Committee at party conference before forming an oppositional Left Platform in the party in October 2009 with the support of 64 members.
+In January 2009, Rees, German and Nineham resigned from the Central Committee at party conference before forming an oppositional Left Platform in the party in October 2009, with the support of 64 members.
 The faction agreed to disband after the party's January 2010 conference.
-Two members of the Left Platform were expelled over allegations of secret factionalising outside of the three-month period prior to conference (in which open factions are permitted).
-The expulsions were contested at the conference of 2010 but a majority of the more than 500 delegates voted in favour of the expulsions which were then ratified.
-In February 2010, sixty former members of the Left Platform including John Rees, Lindsey German and Chris Nineham resigned from the SWP.
+Two members of the Left Platform were expelled over allegations of secret factionalising outside the three-month period before conference in which open factions are permitted.
+The expulsions were contested at the 2010 conference but a majority of the delegates voted in favour of the expulsions, which were ratified.
+In February 2010, sixty former members of the Left Platform, including Rees, German and Nineham resigned from the SWP.
 In response to the 2008 financial crisis, the SWP initiated the Right to Work campaign in June 2009.

 In October 2009, the SWP's then National Secretary Martin Smith was charged with assaulting a police officer at the Unite Against Fascism (UAF) demonstration against BNP leader Nick Griffin's appearance on the BBC's Question Time programme.
 Smith was found guilty of the assault at South Western Magistrates' Court, London, on 7 September 2010.
 He was sentenced to a 12-month community order, with 80 hours' unpaid work, and was fined £450 pending an appeal.
 (Smith was arrested again in July 2012 at a UAF demonstration against the EDL in Bristol.)Following a UAF demonstration against the English Defence League (EDL) in Bolton on 20 March 2010, SWP Central Committee member Weyman Bennett was charged with conspiracy to incite violent disorder but the charge was dropped in November 2010.

-On 22 May 2010, around 100 SWP members disrupted negotiations between Unite and British Airways inside the Acas building, much to the disapproval of both parties.
+On 22 May 2010, around 100 SWP members disrupted negotiations between Unite and British Airways inside the Acas building, much to both parties' disapproval.
 The talks had to be abandoned.
 Martin Smith claimed on Channel 4 News that the actions of Willie Walsh, then BA chief executive, were far worse.
-In the 2010 general election the SWP joined the Trade Unionist and Socialist Coalition; this alliance received 0.04 per cent of the votes cast.
+In the 2010 general election the SWP joined the Trade Unionist and Socialist Coalition; this alliance received 0.04% of the vote.

-In April 2011, Chris Bambery, one of the last two Central Committee members to have worked alongside Tony Cliff, and the organiser of the Right To Work campaign, resigned from the party arguing, in his resignation letter, that it was ridden with factionalism, that he had learned about the founding of RTW from Party Notes and that the party has no credible strategy to fight the government's cuts agenda.
+In April 2011, Chris Bambery, one of the last two Central Committee members to have worked alongside Cliff and the organiser of the Right To Work campaign, resigned from the party, arguing in his resignation letter that it was ridden with factionalism, that he had learned about the founding of RTW from Party Notes and that the party had no credible strategy to fight the government's cuts agenda.
 Bambery's resignation was followed by 38 members in Scotland with the intention of forming a new Marxist grouping north of the border.
 50 ex-members of the SWP formed the International Socialist Group shortly thereafter.